admercs/deepland/README.md

 ## What it is

 A simple demonstration project wrapping modern C++ with Python using pybind11 (hybrid), CMake, setuptools (Python), GoogleTest (C++), and unittest (Python).
-Included are Python tools for machine and deep learning, Google Earth Engine, and fetching benchmark datasets.
+Included are Python tools for machine and deep learning, Google Earth Engine, and benchmark datasets.

 ## How it works